afterflow/chisel/README.md

 Extending behind basic containers is done through editing docker-compose file.

 Chisel is written on PHP and defines it's services using php classes (still relying on docker-compose under the hood).
-In Chisel, the project configuration is defined with PHP in `docker/docker.php`.
+In Chisel, the project configuration is defined in `docker/docker.php`.
-You can easily extend or reconfigure services with PHP, You can also ship some Chisel Service classes with your composer package or reuse them when scaffolding new projects.
+You can easily extend or reconfigure services, and now you can also ship some Chisel Service classes with your composer package or reuse them when scaffolding new projects.
-Chisel's @shortcut commands are inspired from Vessel.
+Chisel's `@shortcut` commands are inspired from Vessel.

 ### Differences from Laradock